- Explore the bustling city of Athens with a private tour of the Acropolis

 Depending on when you're traveling, Syros also hosts several cultural events throughout the year, including the annual music festival which attracts people from all over Greece.
-It take place at the Apollon theater, which was built in 1864 as a replica of Milan's La Scala theater.
+It takes place at the Apollon Theater, which was built in 1864 as a replica of Milan's La Scala theater.

 If you'd like to expand your exploration a bit, check out the medieval settlement of Ano Syros.
 Built on top of the hill, safe from pirates, this settlement is a truly special place.
 Walk the narrow streets, conquer the numerous steps, and enjoy a coffee or meal with an amazing view.

 In the evening, grab a seat at one of the many beautiful restaurants looking out over the sea.
 Watch the sunset as you dine on local flavors.

 Day 4: Explore the flavors of Syros on a food tour